 While haemochromatosis can occur in people of all age groups, it tends to be detected in men between the ages of 30–50 years and doesn't tend to produce symptoms in women until over 60 years of age.
 The symptoms can include:

 - lack of energy

 - generalised darkening of skin colour (often referred to as bronzing)

 - weight loss.

 If someone in your family has iron overload or you think you may have symptoms, see your doctor for a blood test.
-The main test is an iron saturation test and/or a raised serum ferritin level.
+The main test is an iron saturation test and/or a raised serum ferritin level to see how much iron is stored in your body.
 To confirm a diagnosis, you will be asked to have a blood test to see if you carry the haemochromatosis genes.